Road to Recovery: KX News’ Nicci Johnson’s story

 “We immediately connected back up and she kind of took me under her wing and showed me the ropes of recovery,” Hoffer said.
 “She’s kind of a really good role model and somebody to aspire towards and to be.”

-And now, after all the ups and downs, Johnson said being able to tell other people’s story of addiction and recovery is a great gift.
+And now, after all the ups and downs, Johnson said being able to tell other people’s stories of addiction and recovery is a great gift.

 “When they are able to tell their story and their light switch comes on for them, that’s what I live for,” Johnson said.